ddejean/i80k/README.md

 To build the kernel, install Bazel first, then run:

 ```
-bazel build --config=8088-rev2_config //kernel:kernel.bin
+bazel build --config=8088-rev2 //kernel:kernel.bin
 ```

 the resulting ROM image is then available in `bazel-bin/kernel/kernel.bin`.
+The `--config=` flags helps selecting the right build configuration for the board you want to target.
+Valid configurations are `8088-rev2` or `8088-rev3`.

-The custom Bazel toolchain declaration is located under `build/`, see [Bazel Tutorial: Configure C++ Toolchains](https://bazel.build/tutorials/ccp-toolchain-config) for more details.
+The custom Bazel toolchain declaration is located under `toolchains/`, see [Bazel Tutorial: Configure C++ Toolchains](https://bazel.build/tutorials/ccp-toolchain-config) for more details.

 ### Run tests